Sen. Padilla is forcefully removed from Noem's news conference on immigration raids and handcuffed

 “We need immediate answers to what the hell went on,” the New York senator said from the Senate floor.
 “It’s despicable, it’s disgusting, it’s so un-American.”

-In a statement, the Department of Homeland Security said Padilla “chose disrespectful political theater and interrupted a live news conference.”
-They claimed erroneously that Padilla did not identify himself and said Secret Service believed him to be an attacker.
+In a statement, DHS said that Padilla “chose disrespectful political theater” and that Secret Service “thought he was an attacker.”
+The statement claimed erroneously that Padilla did not identify himself — he did, as he was being pushed from the room.

 “Padilla was told repeatedly to back away and did not comply with officers’ repeated commands,” the statement said, adding that “officers acted appropriately.”

+It also follows days of rising tension between Trump and Democratic California Gov. Gavin Newsom over the federal military intervention in California.
+In a speech earlier this week, the governor warned that "democracy is under assault before our eyes."

-Emerging afterward, Padilla said he was demanding answers about the Trump administration’s “increasingly extreme immigration enforcement actions” from Noem when he was removed.
+Emerging afterward, Padilla said he was removed while demanding answers about the Trump administration’s “increasingly extreme immigration enforcement actions.”
 He said he and his colleagues had received little to no response to their questions in recent weeks, so he attended the briefing for more information.

 “If this is how this administration responds to a senator with a question … I can only imagine what they are doing to farmworkers, to cooks, to day laborers throughout the Los Angeles community, and throughout California and throughout the country,” he said.